ESCOMP/ESMStandardNames/StandardNamesRules.rst

 #.
 Chemical species in standard names should be denoted by chemical formulae (e.g. ``co2``,
    ``ch4``, ``c5h8``) or commonly accepted designations (e.g. ``cfc12``); generally when there are
    multiple options the shorter name is preferred.
 A few species with well-established and unambiguous common names (e.g. water, ozone) are also included.
-In all cases, the long name should include specific details about the substance's chemical makeup, as well as the phase/state of matter if relevant; e.g. ``water_vapor``, ``liquid_h2so4``
+In all cases, the standard name should include specific details about the substance's chemical makeup, as well as the phase/state of matter if relevant; e.g. ``water_vapor``, ``liquid_h2so4``